Is MegaSporeBiotic Safe?

 There are at least three websites making claims that MegaSporeBiotic and spore-based probiotics in general are unhealthy and dangerous.
 At best, their basis for these false claims is thin and based on incorrect conclusions drawn from small studies.
 Two of these websites sell their own brand of probiotics.

+Unfortunately, it’s a well known marketing tactic to dishonestly discredit a popular competitor’s product in order to sell more of your own product.
 It’s important to look for the data being used to either support a product or to discredit it.
 In the case of MegaSporeBiotic, the overwhelming scientific evidence and clinical success showing the safety of Bacillus spores far outweigh the few misleading and biased naysayers found online.

 References and Studies